SurrealNumber/CoreTitleInheritance/readme.txt

 Open question forum post? <- After release.
 Should definitely do.

 Common action items:
 - Decide whether I am sharing github link/making repository public. - I think I will but only on the forum post.
-It will probably have the least people going to it and the people on it will be more likely to get use out of the repository.
+It will probably have the least people going to it and the people on it will be more likely to get use out of the repository. <- will not share repository at least initially.
+Will wait and see.
 - Decide on thumbnail(s) for mod <- think I will use commander_is_leader <- will make sure to say where the image is from.
 - Write description
     - Present purpose/usecase for mod